9

 As with so many electric cars, weight becomes the limiting factor when really pushing on in the Air.
 In the bends it feels like the big, heavy car it actually is, but the handling is always predictable and the steering is precise.
 It’s not especially fun or rewarding when really pushed, yet hold back a touch and it’s still an enjoyable car to flow through a series of corners.
 A Tesla Model 3 Performance remains a more engaging steer.

 Our Air test car feels like something of a novelty, being ‘only’ on 19in alloys (up to 21in are optional) and 245/45 tyres.
 As well as helping to boost the overall range, they improve the ride too – and the Air’s secondary ride is particularly impressive.
-Some of the roads on Bear Mountain had UK levels of scarring, but the imperfections didn’t unsettle the car or send shocks through its cabin.
-The Air uses double-wishbone suspension and adaptive dampers all round; air suspension remains in development.

 So no nasty surprises in the way it handles, then, and we are left to drive back to the city along the interstate roads on which the Air is able to do what it does best: make quiet and quick progress in supreme comfort.
-In many ways this is reminiscent of the Mercedes S-Classes you would get with V12 engines but no AMG badging.
+In many ways this is reminiscent of the Mercedes S-Classes you would get with V12 engines but no Mercedes-AMG badging.

-The Air ticks plenty of practical boxes, too.
-The 200 miles or so we have covered dent the battery capacity by barely 50%, even with some choked city traffic and hard driving within that.
-Efficiency is a coming battleground for electric cars, and Lucid is well placed to do well in it.
+The 200 miles or so we covered on our test route dented the battery capacity by barely 50%, even with some hard driving within that.

-The elephant in the room remains the fact that right-hand-drive Airs are for now only a goal rather than a confirmed part of the model plan, despite the conversion being a technical possibility.
-Still, the EV world is already a far more interesting and less homogenised place for having Lucid in it, and we hope that one day soon its cars will grace our roads too.
+The EV world is already a far more interesting and less homogenised place for having Lucid in it, and we hope that one day soon its cars will grace our roads in the UK, too.

 Mark Tisshaw